 This is also…

-Something to keep in mind when bringing a hybrid dog such as a Maltipoo Poodle Mix home, because while you may have a picture in your mind as to what your Maltipoo is going to look like when they are all grown up, sometimes this picture doesn’t match the reality of the situation, and in cases where folks are adopting a dog for all the “wrong” reasons, this can end badly for the “unwanted” Maltipoo!
+Something to keep in mind when bringing a hybrid dog such as a Maltipoo Poodle Mix home, because while you may have a picture in your mind as to what your Maltipoo is going to look like when they are all grown up, sometimes this picture doesn’t match the reality of the situation.
+In cases where folks are adopting a dog for all the “wrong” reasons, this can end badly for the “unwanted” Maltipoo!

 Additionally…

-This is one of the main reasons why the Maltipoo is not recognized by the American Kennel Club as it is a cross-breed and not a pure breed which basically makes creating a “standard” for the breed impossible.
+This is one of the main reasons why the American Kennel Club does not recognize the Maltipoo as it is a crossbreed and not a pure breed, which makes creating a “standard” for the breed impossible.

 Physical Characteristics

-Maltipoos are generally very lightweight – they weight between 5 and 15 pounds and hardly reach up to a height of 14 inches.
-They are small enough to be carried around and they will resemble Poodles and Maltipoo puppies in a lot of ways.
+Maltipoos are generally very lightweight – they weigh between 5 and 15 pounds and hardly reach a height of 14 inches.
+They are small enough to be carried around and resemble Poodles and Maltipoo puppies in many ways.
+Most will have a ragged coat, similar to the Maltese.
+But some Maltipoos have a curly coat, more like the Poodle.
+The skin can come in many colors but is generally white, pure white, or cream.
+Again, as we mentioned, it’s a toss-up when guessing your Maltipoo’s appearance.
+It also proves that “cuteness” can come in many shapes and sizes!

-The Maltipoo is a very clever breed, perhaps one of the smartest small dogs out there.
-He is quick to learn new tricks, and is a bit of a show off.
-He is very easy to train and loves being with people.
+The Maltipoo is a very clever breed, perhaps one of the most intelligent small dogs.
+He quickly learns new tricks and is a bit of a show-off.
+He is straightforward to train and loves being with people.

-He responds very well to your commands and does much better when you show him kindness and encouragement.
+He responds well to your commands and does much better when you show him kindness and encouragement.
 The Maltipoo is like a child in many ways.
-Be good to him and he will dote on you forever.
+Be good to him, and he will dote on you forever.

 But be warned…

-Maltipoo’s tend to bark a lot!
+Maltipoos tend to bark a lot!
 The thing about this Maltipoo and Poodle mix is that he likes to bark.
-He barks all the time, and gets excited every time someone approaches the house.
+He barks constantly and gets excited every time someone approaches the house.
 He is not unfriendly by any means: People find his barking enthusiastic and welcoming rather than threatening.
-He wags his tail a lot too, so you can forgive him for that!
+He also wags his tail so that you can forgive him for that!

-But if your living in an apartment, there’s probably a good chance that your nextdoor neighbor might not find it so endearing.
-For this reason, if you live in close quarters with others, you may want to factor this in to your decision making process.
+But if you live in an apartment, there’s probably a good chance that your next-door neighbor might not find it so endearing.
+For this reason, if you live in close quarters with others, you may want to factor this into your decision-making process.

 Also…

-Since the Maltipoo is a crossbreed, which means he can suffer from certain genetic conditions or health issues common to his parents, the Poodle and the Maltese dog.
-The good news is that because many of the conditions which affect each breed do tend to be “recessive” in nature, the Maltipoo remains at risk but much lower than their parent breeds.
+Since the Maltipoo is a crossbreed, he can suffer from certain genetic conditions or health issues common to his parents, the Poodle, and the Maltese dog.
+The good news is that because many of the conditions affecting each breed tend to be “recessive” in nature, the Maltipoo remains at risk but much lower than their parent breeds.

-We would encourage all of our readers to only work with reputable and responsible breeders who not only actively try and produce healthy litters but are also aware of their dogs family histories regarding the following medical conditions:
+We would encourage all of our readers to work only with reputable and responsible breeders who not only actively try to produce healthy litters but are also aware of their dog’s family histories regarding the following medical conditions:

 No, probably not.
 But until you fully understand what these policies “will” and “won’t” cover and how much these pet insurance policies cost, how will you know if one might be right for you?